Claris Home Page 3.0: Still Irreplaceable?

 That seems monumentally unlikely.
 I'm sure I speak for a lot of Home Page users when I say we'd like a WYSIWYG program that works a lot like Claris Home Page, supports modern standards, and costs less than US$100.

-I still haven't found such a tool.
+I still haven’t found such a tool.
 (Apple, maybe this could be your next software offering?
-We can burn CDs, edit movies, write books, crunch numbers, manage digital photos, listen to MP3, and surf with Safari - why not let us make our own Web pages next?)
+We can burn CDs, edit movies, write books, crunch numbers, manage digital photos, listen to MP3s, and surf the Internet with Apple software – why not let us make our own Web pages as well?)

 I'm always looking for suggestions.
 Like most Home Page users, I don't want to hand code, so if you want to recommend a program that forces me to hand code or cut-and-paste modules while also letting me preview the page, that's the wrong solution.